Bridging Finance

 • Land purchase

 Did you know?
 For a bridging loan to be classed as ‘commercial’ at least 40% of the property or land being purchased must be used for commercial purposes.
-For example, if you are looking to buy a retail shop, restaurant or office with a residential flat above, the value of the commercial unit must exceed 40% of the mixed use property value.
+For example, if you are looking to buy a retail shop, restaurant or office with a residential flat above, the value of the commercial unit must exceed 40% of the mixed-use property value.

 Start your search for business funding